DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/visas-for-non-uk-trainees.md

 ### Dependents

-You'll not need to be sponsored for a Student or Skilled Worker visa if you have permission to live in the UK as a dependent (usually partner) of someone on a visa.
+You will not need to be sponsored for a Student or Skilled Worker visa if you have permission to live in the UK as a dependent (usually partner) of someone on a visa.
 You can work or study without a sponsor for the duration of your partner’s visa.

 ### Refugees and asylum seekers